XiaohuDai/Automated-Test-Case-Generation-Based-on-Differential-Evolution-with-Node-Branch-Archive/README.md

 ## 1. Introduce

-​	We proposeed a node branch archive strategy, which can record the relationship between node branch direction and the value of test case variables, and cover more paths through this driven search-based algorithms.
+​We proposeed a node branch archive strategy, which can record the relationship between node branch direction and the value of test case variables, and cover more paths through this driven search-based algorithms.
 The experimental results show that compared with other state-of-the-art algorithms, the differential evolution with node branch archive (NBAr-DE) can significantly reduce the number of redundant test cases and the time consumption.

-The instructions for using the code are as follows

 ## 2. Code instructions

+The instructions for using the code are as follows:

 You can select the corresponding search based algorithm to verify the experimental results.

 The specific functions are as follows:

 | Benchmark functions             | R    | PATHNUM | NODENUM |
 | ------------------------------- | ---- | ------- | ------- |